syncfusion-content/fileformat-docs/File-Formats/PDF/NuGet-Packages-Required.md

 ---
 title: NuGet Packages for PDF | Syncfusion
-description: NuGet Packages for PDF library
+description: This section illustrates the NuGet packages required to use Syncfusion PDF library (Essential PDF) in various platforms and frameworks
 platform: file-formats
 control: PDF
 documentation: UG